 In case you are wondering, an archangel is someone who invests or provides money for a startup.
 The catch is that an archangel requires a return on investment or some sort of payback.
 This payback varies and depends on the agreement between business owner and investor.
 It can be, for example, part ownership of the business, especially if the investor sees potential for exponential growth.
 He can also ask for a percentage of sales.
 It is up to the business owner to decide if he/she will accept the investor’s offer with the agreed terms and conditions.

 Caribbean Investment Network is a network which connects startups with angel investors from across the world.
 All you have to do is register, submit a well done proposal and write a winning pitch to attract investors.

 Pitch & Choose is a Caribbean based crowd funding platform – first of its kind in the Caribbean.
 This platform allows you to pitch to your audience by creating a video and briefly describing what your idea is about.
 This is called a campaign.
 You then use social media or email to promote your campaign to raise awareness and to bring in donors.

-LINK-Caribbean is an Investment Facilitation Project that aims to improve entrepreneur access to much-needed capital with two primary objectives: 1) to enable entrepreneurs to raise capital from private investors, principally business angel investors, and 2) to develop a pan-Caribbean early-stage investment community, with a focus on angel investors in the region, institutional investors and diaspora investors via the creation of a Regional Angel Investor Network (RAIN).
+HAPPENING NOW: LINK-Caribbean is an Investment Facilitation Project that aims to improve entrepreneur access to much-needed capital with two primary objectives: 1) to enable entrepreneurs to raise capital from private investors, principally business angel investors, and 2) to develop a pan-Caribbean early-stage investment community, with a focus on angel investors in the region, institutional investors and diaspora investors via the creation of a Regional Angel Investor Network (RAIN).